 More organizations than ever are employing specialized tools as part of their emergency communications plans, and that trend has contributed to increased activation speed for many organizations, according to BCI.

 When you send out an alert to a group of stakeholders, they should know immediately who sent it.
-Effective enterprise alert systems enable organizations to customize messages with the company logo, for example, so recipients can tell at a glance that the alert is legitimate and should be taken seriously.
+Effective critical communications systems enable organizations to customize messages with the company logo, for example, so recipients can tell at a glance that the alert is legitimate and should be taken seriously.
 Customization can also allow organizations to select different formatting or color schemes for emergency alerts and routine organizational messages so stakeholders know whether the message is urgent or not.

 Alert systems should allow your organization to send messages to specific groups of employees, such as the IT team, so the right people are notified as soon as possible when an issue arises.
-Different organizational functions may need slightly different alerting features, so a strong enterprise alert system should allow you to personalize functionality for different users, such as the security team, management board, and business continuity team.
+Different organizational functions may need slightly different alerting features, so a strong critical communications system should allow you to personalize functionality for different users, such as the security team, management board, and business continuity team.

 When you send out a mass alert to stakeholders, it’s important to be able to track who received the message and who opened it so you have an idea of who might need assistance.
 The system should be able to provide detailed reporting immediately after an alert is sent, including who received the alerts, so you can create an after-action follow-up plan.
 Ideally, the system will also enable two-way communication so stakeholders can respond to either confirm that they are safe or say they need help.

 Detailed reporting can also be useful for increasing transparency because it allows authorized team members to see what actions have been taken so far in response to the crisis and how they can best proceed.